-The Great White Shark is best known for his roll in the movie Jaws.
-This shark is known as the most dangerous in the Ocean, which is a true fact.
-But the bloodthirsty image of this magnificent creature is mostly dreamed up in the movies and for television ratings.
+The Great White Shark is best known for his role in the movie Jaws.
+This shark is known as the most dangerous in the ocean, which is a true fact.
+The bloodthirsty image of this magnificent creature is mostly dreamed of in the movies and for television ratings.
 In reality, Great White attacks are extremely rare, even when people swim in close proximity to them.

-This creature is also known as the Carcharodon Carcharias, White Shark, White Pointer, or the White Death.
+This creature is also known as the Carcharodon Carcharias, the White Shark, the White Pointer, or the White Death.
 This truly is an amazing creature and one of the most advanced predators in the animal kingdom.
 They look scary, are very powerful, have exceptional speed and maneuverability, and are expert hunters.
-No wonder Hollywood portrays sharks as enemies!
-I guess you could say, a Great White Shark is the king of all sharks.
-And in general, it is one of the oldest and most adaptable creatures on Earth.
+It’s no wonder Hollywood portrays sharks as enemies!
+I guess you could say a Great White Shark is the king of all sharks, and, in general, is one of the oldest and most adaptable creatures on Earth.

 Great White Sharks On National Geographic